SoeRatch/React-testing/README.md

 5)afterEach is exact opposite to beforeEach . afterEach will run a function or a little chunk of code that we pass it after every single test is executed .

+6)

+CommentBox Component -

+b)Users can enter input into the text area and submit it .

+approach =>

+a) find the text area element .
+b) simulate a change event .
+c) provide a fake event object .
+d) force the component to update .
+e) assert that the text area value has changed .

+7) simulate method helps in simulating an event tied to a dom element . when we simulate an event we want to use the html name of the event not the react name .

+therefore we use 'change' instead of 'onChange' in simulate method .